Galerie Krinzinger & Krinzinger Schottenfeld curated by Rita Kálmán & Lívia Páldi

 Photo: Dávid Bíró, Trapéz Gallery, Budapest.

-Dominika Trapp: Power must grow, if it doesn't grow, it rots
+Dominika Trapp, Power must grow, if it doesn't grow, it rots, ink on paper, 2020

 Photo: Tomáš Soucek, Karlin Studios, Prague.